glyfish/glyfish.github.io/_posts/2018-08-04-discrete_state_markov_chain_equilibrium.md

 P(X_2=x_k|X_0=x_i, X_1=x_j)=P(X_2=x_k|X_1=x_j),
 {% endkatex %}
 since the probability of state transition depends only upon the state at the previous time step.
-For an arbitrary time the transition to a state at the next time will occur with probability,
+For an arbitrary time the transition to a state at the next step will occur with probability,
 {% katex %}P(X_{t+1}=x_j|X_t=x_i){% endkatex %}.
 Transition probabilities have the form of a matrix,